Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 where soil moisture can be stored [@FAO2006].

-Table: (\#tab:rootingdepths)Summary of maximum rooting depth by biome (after @Canadell1996Oecologia).
+Table: (\#tab:rootingdepths)Summary of maximum rooting depth by biome (after Canadell et al. (1996)).
 MMRD = Mean maximum rooting depth in m; HVRD = Highest value for rooting depth in m.

 Biome                                   N  MMRD          HVRD
 ------------------------------------  ---  -----------  -----